Bryn Mawr Film Institute

 Bryn Mawr Film Institute is a non-profit, community-supported movie theater located in Bryn Mawr, Pennsylvania, a town on Philadelphia's Main Line.
 It re-opened in March 2005, with Ben Kingsley present, and currently has over 9,100 supporting members.
 BMFI shows a wide range of films, including foreign, independent and art house films.
 Film education is an integral part of the theater's mission; BMFI works with area schools and also offers film studies courses for adults.

-BMFI also offers film discussions and open screen Mondays featuring films from area filmmakers, and also offers community partnerships that provide benefits to participating organizations.
+BMFI also offers film discussions, a summer filmmaking workshop for High Schoolers, and open screen Mondays featuring films from area filmmakers, and also offers community partnerships that provide benefits to participating organizations.